StarCoder369/PyFixer/README.md

 - Static scans run entirely locally and are fast.
 - AI analysis may take a few seconds depending on the file size.
 - If PyFixer is not recognized:
-      - Ensure you installed it with `pip install -e .`
+      - Ensure you installed it with `pip install -e.`
       - Check that Python is added to your system PATH.
 - If Python is not recognized:
       - Mac: Python 3 usually comes preinstalled; otherwise, install from python.org